WCH Presents: United With Pride!

 About Pride

-Kick-off our 2023 Pride celebrations with delicious treats and Toronto’s largest 2SLGBTQ+ choir, Singing Out!
-There will also be an Atrium Booth activation with pins, informational pamphlets, resources and more!
+Kick-off our 2024 Pride celebrations with delicious treats, pins, informational pamphlets, resources and more!

 Where: Peter Gilgan Atrium